-Most countries in Africa that offer a wildlife safari option, have kept their airports open for foreign tourist arrivals - it is really the high traffic land borders that in some countries are closed for tourism but allow commercial traffic, so it is a mixed bag.
-What you do need to consider is that for all countries, when you leave one and arrive in the next that you need a COVID PCR test done and there are varying requirements for the time that the certificate is valid for and which laboratories are acceptable.
-It is mostly okay if you are in transit through airports but when you spend time in a country, then you will need to be retested before going home or onto the next country for your holiday.
-All of this is very possible but does take a little more planning for the time it takes to get the test result, typically between 12 and 24 hours, some places take longer and some quicker.
+Most countries in Africa that offer a wildlife safari option, have kept their airports and borders open for foreign tourist arrivals.
+It is now the requirements for entry that is all changing quickly for the requirement of PCR tests.
+As we learn how to live with COVID, many African countries are now only requiring that you arrive with a valid Vaccination Certificate.
+If you do not have this then you will need to have the PCR test which typically has to be done 48 - 72hrs prior to arrival.
+You should however consider what the requirements are for your return home as globally it is still a mixed bag of requirements.
 You should also make sure that your travel insurance caters for the possibility of a positive result which may require you going into quarantine before being retested.
 In most countries if you do need to go into quarantine they now have dedicated hotels that are set aside for this so you should be quite comfortable, but this will need to be paid for at the time and then you can claim back from your insurance when you get home.

 COVID - Postponement or Cancellations